-Subclause 57(2) of the draft rule.
+125 Subclause 57(2) of the draft rule.

-Subclauses 58(2) and 58(3) of the draft rule.
+126 Subclauses 58(2) and 58(3) of the draft rule.

-under the remade 2015 decision.
-This amount represents the revenue that is shifted to the current access arrangement period from the subsequent access arrangement period, to minimise network price volatility • Subsequent adjustment amount - is an amount that is equivalent in net present value terms to the adjustment amount, that is determined by the AER to achieve the revenue recovery principle.
-This amount is a revenue increase / decrease to that portion of the total revenue that is allocated to reference services that may be earned by JGN in one or more regulatory years of the subsequent access arrangement period.
-119 To determine the above amounts, the AER must be satisfied of the following:
+of the total revenue that is allocated to reference services that may be earned by JGN in one or more regulatory years of the subsequent access arrangement period.127 To determine the above amounts, the AER must be satisfied of the following:

 - that the revenue recovery principle would be achieved.
 That is, that JGN be given the ability to recover the same revenue (in net present equivalent terms), but no more than it would have, had the remade 2015 decision been in force from the commencement of the current access arrangement period - the revenue adjustment would be reasonably likely to minimise variation in reference tariffs between the next three regulatory years (2018/19 to 2020/21).
-4.2.3 Recovery of adjustment amount in current access arrangement period In the current access arrangement period, the AER's adjustment determination is given effect through the annual tariff variation notice, 120 to be submitted by JGN, for the final regulatory year of the current access arrangement period.
-121 The AER must approve the reference tariffs specified in the annual tariff variation notice if they only provide for the recovery of: - JGN's portion of total revenue allocated for reference services for the final regulatory year under the remade 2015 decision, plus122 or minus123 (as applicable) - the adjustment amount, that is determined by the AER to achieve the revenue recovery principle.
-124 The Commission considers that the AER has the discretion to smooth the subsequent adjustment amount over the subsequent access arrangement period through the application of the X factor.
-The annual variation notice is the method in which JGN seeks the AER's approval to make changes to its reference tariffs under the access arrangement.
-121 Clause 57(2) of the draft rule.
+4.2.3 Recovery of adjustment amount in current access arrangement period In the current access arrangement period, the AER's adjustment determination is given effect through the annual tariff variation notice, 128 to be submitted by JGN, for the final regulatory year of the current access arrangement period.
+129 The AER must approve the reference tariffs specified in the annual tariff variation notice if they are compliant with the tariff variation mechanism adjusted only to provide for the recovery of: - JGN's portion of total revenue allocated for reference services for the final regulatory year under the remade 2015 decision, plus130 or minus131 (as applicable) - the adjustment amount, that is determined by the AER to achieve the revenue recovery principle.
+132 4.2.4 Recovery of adjustment amount in subsequent access arrangement period As discussed above, the subsequent adjustment amount is to be included as an increase or decrease to JGN's portion of total revenue allocated for reference services in one or more regulatory years of the subsequent access arrangement period.
+The AER may smooth this amount across the whole of the subsequent access arrangement period under the AER's normal process of setting smoothed revenue through the application of the X factor.
+127 The Commission considers that the AER has the discretion to smooth the subsequent adjustment amount over the subsequent access arrangement period through the application of the X factor.
+128 The annual variation notice is the method in which JGN seeks the AER's approval to make changes to its reference tariffs under the access arrangement.
+129 Clause 57(2) of the draft rule.